MartinKHovden/m3h3/docs/source/index.rst

 M3H3: A framework for cardiac simulations.
 #############################################

+Welcome to M3H3's documentation.
 M3H3 is an Python-based open source framework for doing cardiac simulations.
 It build on the finite element solver FEniCS and combines functionality from various frameworks for simulating different processes in the heart.
 The goal is for M3H3 to be able to combine simulations of electrical